DCC-Lab/PyTissueOptics/README.md

            def getScatteringAngles(self, photon) -> (float, float):
                # Do your thing here with self.myProperty and compute theta, phi
-               # Use Photon if needed (position, direction, etc..)
+               # Use Photon if needed (position, direction, wavelength, etc..)
       				 return (theta, phi)

       ```

+3. Maybe you want to compute some funky stats?
+At each step, `scoreStepping` is called with the photon and the drop in energy a that step.
+When leaving the geometry, `scoreLeaving` is called with the photon and the last position inside.

-3. Maybe your have a special geometry?
+4. Maybe your have a special geometry?
 Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not.

-4. Maybe you want to compute some funky stats?
-Each step, `scoreStepping` is called with the photon and the drop in energy a that step.
-When leaving the geometry, `scoreLeaving` is called with the photon and the last position inside.